Tutorial

 }

-Creates an onPost #[ReturnCreatedResource] and returns the resource whose URL is given in the Location, including the body.
-At this time, onGet is actually called with the URI in the Location header, so the content of the Location header is guaranteed to be correct, and calling onGet will also create a cache.
+#[ReturnCreatedResource] on onPost creates and includes a resource indicated by the Location URL in the body.
+At this time, onGet is actually called using the Location header URI, ensuring the content of the Location header is correct while also creating a cache.

 Let’s try a POST.